Life cycle ritual

-Norbeck & Alexander note that in primitive societies detached from the modern developing world, the rites of passage are limited by distinctions of sex and age.
+Norbeck and Alexander note that in primitive societies detached from the modern developing world, the rites of passage are limited by distinctions of sex and age.
 There is an absence of social status and developed religious beliefs.
 In culturally sophisticated societies, there are distinct divisions of labor, social statuses of the leadership and specialised occupations.
 Individuals are literate and learned, and possess the intellectual thinking to develop personal beliefs based on knowledge and understanding.
 This results in more organised practices of life cycle rituals, mostly in tune with critical biological and social events.

 Life cycle ceremonies possess aspects of the symbolism that are representative of their origin.
 The practice of each rite and ritual has certain rules and conditions that must be adhered to.
 These can vary from clothing, venue, time of day, recitation of prayers and order of proceedings.